3obby/humanHash/readme.md

 # Unique Image Generator

-This project is a Node.js application that generates unique, visually interesting images based on user input.
-It uses cryptographic hashing and various mathematical functions to create complex, deterministic patterns.
+This project is a web application that generates unique, visually interesting images based on user input.
+It uses cryptographic hashing and various mathematical functions to create complex, deterministic patterns directly in the browser.

 ## Example Output